Lectures on Symmetric Tensor Categories: Lecture 2: Representation theory in non-integral rank

 Now, let's consider the composition of morphisms.
 Composition is given by stacking two diagrams and contracting any loops that arise, while introducing a factor of $n$ for each loop contracted.
 Thus the structure constants of composition are polynomial (even monomial!) functions of $n$, as claimed. \end{proof}

 So now we can interpolate to define the category $\widetilde{\Rep} \ GL_t$ as the category whose objects are $[r, s]$ for $r, s \in \Z_{\geq 0}$ and the morphisms and their composition are as above, but the parameter $n$ is replaced by $t$.
-This is a symmetric monoidal category, with tensor product given just by placing walled Brauer diagrams next to each other, and the symmetry is given by swapping the diagrams.
-Moreover, this category is rigid, with $[r,s]^*=[s,r]$.
+This is a symmetric monoidal category, with tensor product given just by placing walled Brauer diagrams next to each other (so $[p,q]\otimes [r,s]=[p+r,q+s]$), and the symmetry is given by swapping the diagrams.
+Moreover, this category is rigid, with $[r,s]^*=[s,r]$, and its unit object is $[0,0]$.

 The endomorphism rings in the category $\widetilde{\Rep} \ GL_t$, namely= $W_{r,s}(t) \coloneqq \End ([r, s])$, are called {\bf walled Brauer algebras}; we see that as a vector space, $W_{r,s}(t)$ is isomorphic to $\mathbb{C}[S_{r+s}]$ but it has a different multiplication depending on $t$.